MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 Boost important news and announcements from your organization to prioritize their visibility and to increase readership.
 Boosted news posts display with a lightning bolt icon.
 You can order your boosted news to determine which shows first, and you can set an expiration date for the boosting of individual posts.

-- You can boost news posts from organization news sites only
+- You can boost news posts from organization news sites only.
 - Boosted news posts are currently shown in auto news digests only.
 Soon, boosted posts will be shown in additional types and locations of news feeds.
 - A maximum of 10 news posts can be boosted at a time.
 - You must have edit permissions on the organization news site to boost news posts.